Courses / DescriptionsEECS 495: Deep Learning

 COURSE GOALS: The goal of this course is to familiarize graduate students (and advanced undergraduates) with the current state-of-the-art in machine perception of images and sound using Deep Learning architectures.
 Students will read recently published papers in the field and become well informed on at least one sub-field within this area.

 What follows is an example syllabus.
 As topics of current interest in the field shift, course content will vary to reflect research trends.

-Week 2: Representations of audio: spectrograms, cepstrograms, atomic representations
+- Week 2: Representations of images and audio: spectrograms, cepstrograms, bitmaps, Fourier transforms

 COURSE OBJECTIVES: When a student completes this course, s/he should:

-have a general understanding of the current state-of-the art in machine perception of sound and images using Deep Learning.
+- Have a general understanding of the current state-of-the art in machine perception of sound and images using Deep Learning.